 Like most young musicians, I started out writing songs that sounded like the creations of my heroes.
 These repeated attempts to be like someone else always fell flat.
 As famed composer Igor Stravinsky once said, “Lesser artists borrow; great artists steal.”

 Once I gave up the emulation game and began to write for myself — while still using my favorite bands as inspiration — my songwriting improved.
 Most importantly, it was authentically me.

 Brands can inspire natural connections by focusing on their own authentic stories.
 By understanding the factors that drive your company and your messaging, you can avoid a scenario where you’re at a loss for words.
 Get the story straight, and everything else will fall into place.

 4. Don’t Fear a Small Start

 You don’t have to replace your entire marketing strategy overnight.
 Pick a single strategy, audience, or aspect of your story; once you’ve created a foundation, build from there.
+Apply one lesson to help you market at a time.
 As you add pieces to create a bigger picture, you’ll develop your core brand message and create a continuum of content.

 Most musicians start by learning the seven-note scale.
 While simple in construct, that scale sets the foundation for musicians to create meaningful works of art.
 By starting with the appropriate tools, both musicians and marketers can transform humble beginnings into unforgettable experiences.